 For instance, if you wanted to open an account with Vanguard and invest in its VFIFX mutual fund, you’d have to have a minimum initial investment of $1,000.

 Next, you’ll want to understand how the company charges for its services.
 This is usually covered in its fee schedule.
 However, you should always ask how a company or individual is compensated for their advice and investment expertise.
 Understand whether the company charges a flat fee, such as 1 percent of assets under management.

 Also make sure that you know what that fee includes.
 Do you have to pay the expense ratios of individual investments, as well?
 If the company charges based on commissions or other fees, make sure you understand those charges and how they can impact the way the company invests your money.

 You’ll also want to understand what services are included for the fees you pay.
 Will the company be directly managing a complex investment?
 Or is it simply offering a platform for you to invest in mutual funds?
 You should expect different levels of service depending on the amount you pay in fees.

 Ultimately, you need to pick the asset management company that meets your needs at a reasonable price.
-Don’t let fancy names get in the way of figuring out what services the company offers and what fees it charges.
+Figure out what services the company offers and what fees it charges.
 Focus on your end goal and how the asset management companies you’re looking at can help you get there.